dragonskin/Anti-Hack/README.md

 * Create Convars to allow server owners to toggle on/off any system (spinhack detection, aimbot detection, etc)
 * Add Anti-Wall hacking module
 * Add convar to allow server admins to append all client's userid in front of their names in chat for only admins to see.
+* May or May not add: Reserved Name List (prevents players from taking a reserved name)

 Configure Anti-Hack: https://github.com/War3Evo/Anti-Hack/wiki/Configuration-(server.cfg)